faisalazeez/FloatingMenu/README.md

 ## 📄 License

-KFImageViewer is available under the MIT license.
+Floating-Menu is available under the MIT license.
 See the LICENSE file for more info.